mpounsett/nagiosplugin/doc/tutorial/check_users.rst

 Tutorial #3: check_users
 ========================

 In the third tutorial, we will learn how to process multiple metrics.
-Apart from that, we will see how to use logging and verbosity levels.
+Additionally, we will see how to use logging and verbosity levels.

 Multiple metrics